zkpstandard/wg-plonkish/src/relation.md

 TODO: consider splitting this into "circuit" and "instance vector", where an instance consists of both.
 This is so the circuit can be taken as input by the abstract-to-concrete compiler.

+Multivariate polynomials are defined below in the [Custom constraints](#custom-constraints) section.

 ### Witnesses

 The relation $\mathcal{R}_{\mathsf{plonkish}}$ takes witnesses of the following form: